The best early Apple deals for this Amazon Prime Day

 Amazon Prime Day is back baby, and it’s making a return to its usual July slot.
 On 16 June, Amazon announced that the two-day shopping event will be taking place on Tuesday 12 July and Wednesday 13 July this year, with early deals having already started on 21 June.

-For those who weren’t with us last year or the year before, Amazon decided not to hold its Prime Day events in July as it usually does, instead opting to host the shopping event in October in 2020 due to the global coronavirus pandemic, and in June in 2021, citing transportation concerns and the impact of the Olympics.
+For those who weren’t with us last year or the year before, Amazon decided not to hold its Prime Day events in July as it usually does, instead opting to host the shopping event in October 2020 due to the global coronavirus pandemic, and in June in 2021, citing transportation concerns and the impact of the Olympics.

 This is the first year that the event is being moved from its traditional Monday and Tuesday, to Tuesday and Wednesday.
-It’s also the first time we’re seeing the early deals this, well, early.
+It’s also the first time we’re seeing early deals this, well, early.
 In previous events we’ve seen early bird deals drop around 10 days prior to the main event.

 Rumours also suggest that a second Prime Day event could take place in the autumn this year, potentially giving us two Prime Day-like events in a single year for the first time.